 Communicating with a Female Child, Women and their Families about FGM

 FGM is a complex and sensitive issue which requires practitioners to approach the subject carefully; see Multi Agency Statutory Guidance on Female Genital Mutilation (HM Government, 2016) Annex C: talking about FGM.
 Practitioners should be sufficiently prepared to deal with FGM in a professional and sensitive manner, using simple language, asking straightforward questions and terminology that the female child or woman will understand.
 FGM is known by a number of names, and females are likely to use their own terms to describe what may happen or what has already happened.
 Practitioners should sensitively explore the language used to ensure that they understand what is being said.
-See Appendix 5: Names and Terms Used for FGM (Document Library).
+See Appendix 5: Names and Terms Used for FGM (Document Library, Other Useful Information).
 Practitioners should also be mindful that some female children and women may not be aware they have been subject to FGM as the procedure may have occurred during very early childhood.